Imran Ahmad Khan: Sexual offence

 On 10 September 2021, he pleaded not guilty at London's Old Bailey; the case was transferred to Southwark Crown Court, for trial on 21 March 2022 on a single count of sexual assault.
-At trial he denied accusations of dragging a 15-year-old boy upstairs, forcing the boy to drink alcohol and watch pornography, and groping the boy's groin.
+At trial he denied accusations of dragging a 15-year-old boy upstairs, forcing the boy to drink alcohol and watch pornography, and reaching for the boy's groin.
 The complainant called police after Ahmad Khan was elected to Parliament.
 The complainant's older brother gave evidence that at the same party the MP had asked if he was "a true Scotsman" and lifted his kilt, before "lunging" at him.
 Another witness at the trial described waking to find Ahmad Khan performing a sex act on him after a party in Pakistan in 2010 where the pair had drunk whisky and smoked marijuana.

 On 11 April 2022 he was found guilty of sexually assaulting the 15-year-old boy, contrary to section 3 of the Sexual Offences Act 2003, and jailed for 18 months on 23 May.
 Mr Justice Jeremy Baker said that the boy, who was particularly vulnerable, had been profoundly psychologically affected, that Ahmad Khan did not regret his assault, and that he had displayed significant brutality.
 The victim stated that he had found it hard to be touched, and his mental health was harmed, including suicidal thoughts.
-Shortly after the trial Ahmad Khan was accused of having offered oral sex to a 16-year-old boy at a birthday party in Suffolk in 2015, and offering to take the youth to a hotel to use cocaine and hire a sex worker.
+Shortly after the trial, Ahmad Khan was accused of having offered oral sex to a 16-year-old boy at a birthday party in Suffolk in 2015, and offering to take the youth to a hotel to use cocaine and hire a sex worker.

 Ahmad Khan was expelled from the Conservative Party following the conviction.
-Ahmad Khan appealed against conviction and sentence, but the appeal was dismissed in December 2022.
+Ahmad Khan appealed against the conviction and sentence, but the appeal was dismissed in December 2022.
 Conservative MP Crispin Blunt, chair of the Parliamentary committee on LGBTQ+ rights, defended Ahmad Khan after the trial, but was criticised for his "disgraceful" comments on the conviction as a "dreadful miscarriage of justice" and an international scandal".
 Several members of the committee resigned in response to his statement; Blunt subsequently apologised and withdrew his comments.